-The wallpaper I chose for my office is House of Hackney London Rose.
+The wallpaper I chose for my office is House of Hackney London Rose, from Wallpaper Direct.
 I just love the smokey gray tones and classic rose pattern of this paper.
 In terms of quality, this paper is top notch.
-I’ve hung a lot of wallpaper over the years and getting a quality wallpaper makes such a difference in your finished project.
+I’ve hung a lot of wallpaper over the years and a quality wallpaper makes such a difference in your finished project.

 Wallpaper comes in double rolls, which can be confusing if you aren’t familiar with this.
 A double roll is just one large roll – not two rolls of wallpaper.
 Once you understand that, measure your space not once, but twice.
 Make sure you account for matching the pattern and the size of the repeat in the pattern.
 A pattern with a smaller repeat is always better because you’ll have less waste.
 If you’ve never wallpapered, I’d have someone else check your measurements too.
 I always have Mark double check mine.

 There are basically two types of wallpaper and ways they are hung.
 Pre-pasted wallpaper has a glue already on the back of the paper that is activated with water.
-I’ve used this paper before and to be honest, it’s a mess to work with!
-I honestly prefer the paper that isn’t pre-pasted where you apply wallpaper paste to the wall and then hang the paper.
+To be honest, I think pre-pasted wallpaper is a mess to work with because of dripping water!
+I honestly prefer the paper that isn’t pre-pasted.
+This is a more traditional type of wallpaper.
+For this type, you apply wallpaper paste to the wall or the paper.
 I feel like I have more control and it’s way less mess.
+You can either apply paste to the wall or apply paste to the paper itself.
+I think there’s less mess when you paste the wall.
+And, I just measure the space and paste an area for one strip at a time.

 This cutting tool with snap off blade is invaluable.
 You must have a sharp blade to get a clean cut.
 If your blade isn’t sharp enough, you’ll get a snagged edge or tear.
 I snapped off the end of the blade after each wallpaper section.
 These tools are inexpensive, so I don’t hesitate to snap off the end of the blade after each use.
 It’s worth it to me to insure a smooth cut.